questionbot28/Pagal/render_setup.md

 1. **Create a new Web Service**
    - Connect your GitHub repository
    - Select the Python runtime environment
-   - Build Command: Leave empty (requirements.txt will be auto-detected)
+   - Build Command: `poetry install`
-   - Start Command: `gunicorn main:app` (already specified in Procfile)
+   - Start Command: `gunicorn main:app`

 2. **Setup Database**
    - Create a new PostgreSQL database in Render